 Also Called: Speculaas, Speculaus, St. Nicholas Cookies, Kris Kringle Cookies, Dutch spice cookies

-In Holland St. Nicholas and Black Peter arrive by steamer at the port of Amsterdam.
+In Holland, St. Nicholas and Black Peter arrive by steamer at the port of Amsterdam.
 St. Nicholas rides a white horse and, followed by a procession of excited children, visits the town and gives presents to the children.
-In Dutch homes on St. Nicholas' Eve the children wait with mounting excitement for the doorbell to ring.
+In Dutch homes on St. Nicholas' Eve, the children wait with mounting excitement for the doorbell to ring.
 This is the signal for them to rush to the door to find the basket of presents which he has left on the step.
-In France St. Nicholas travels by donkey and the children leave hay beside the fireplace as a treat for the animal.
+In France, St. Nicholas travels by donkey and the children leave hay beside the fireplace as a treat for the animal.
 St. Nicholas' favourite drink, and therefore always part of the celebrations, is hot chocolate.
-In Germany he is given honey cake (see link) and in Holland they bake a marvellous St. Nicholas' cake of puff pastry filled with marzipan and nuts (see link).
-In the places where St. Nicholas calls there is always a large tray of assorted biscuits (cookies) ready for him and any other visitors that might call during the Advent season.
+In Germany he is given honey cake and in Holland they bake a marvelous St. Nicholas' cake of puff pastry filled with marzipan and nuts (letter banket).
+In the places where St. Nicholas calls there is always a large tray of assorted cookies ready for him and any other visitors that might call during the Advent season.

 1. Rub the butter into the flour.